Lucia's Blog: 2022

 • He is longsuffering, slow to anger, and always exercises self-control (2 Tim.
 4:2).

 By doing these things, he would fulfill his ministry.
 The word “ministry” means service.
 Timothy would fulfill his ministry by teaching the Truth no matter the outcome.
-All preachers and teachers must fulfill this task for the Truth to remain pure and truthful.
+All preachers and teachers must accomplish this task for the Truth to remain pure and truthful.

 II.
 PAUL’S EXAMPLE OF FINISHING WELL: